 These guidelines apply when using social media for marketing, public relations, corporate communications, recruiting activities or when someone is acting as an ambassador for your business.
-Follow these guideline policies to ensure your team are social media savvy.
+Undertake the following guideline policies to ensure your team are social media savvy.

 Your level of expertise should be reflected in your online postings and the postings should be limited to your area of knowledge.
-The context and what others have said should be reviewed, this is to ensure that you contribute in an appropriate manner.
-Where possible and appropriate please try to link to colleagues’ postings.
-This should ensure that we are building and maximising our online presence.
+The context and what others have said should be reviewed to ensure that you contribute in an appropriate manner.
+Where possible and appropriate, please try to review colleagues’ postings.
+This should ensure that you are building and maximising your online presence.

 Be engaging and interactive

 Please write in first person.
-If you feel comfortable share information that others would find interesting this is to increase appeal to others.
-When blogging or posting about the company please identify your connection with the company and what your role is within the company.
+If you feel comfortable, share information that others would find interesting in order to increase appeal to others.
+Please identify your connection with the company and your role within the company when blogging or posting about the company.
 We are aiming to create a dialogue to learn from others who are doing similar things.

-Before posing please identify the value of your contribution, this could be solving problems or answering questions for our customers or peers, adding to a sense of community around the company or improving the company’s image.
+Before posting, please identify the value of your contribution.
+This could be solving problems or answering questions for customers or peers.
+Doing so adds to a sense of community around the company and improves the company’s image.

 Respond to your mistakes quickly

-If you have made a mistake in your post act quickly to fix it, the credibility of the company is judged by the accuracy and willingness to recognise and fix mistakes, if modifying a post be upfront about it.
+If you have made a mistake in your post, act quickly to fix it.
+The credibility of a company is judged by the accuracy and willingness to recognise and fix mistakes.
+If modifying a post, be upfront about it.

 Do not be argumentative

-Being argumentative will not only look bad on the company but also yourself, if you choose to disagree remain respectful and objective.
-If speaking negatively about a competitor, stick to the facts to make your point.
+Being argumentative will not only look bad for the company but also for yourself.
+If you choose to disagree, you must remain respectful and objective.
+If speaking negatively about a competitor; stick to the facts in order to make your point.

 Respect and comply with the terms of the sites you visit